openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ### Alert Routing

-For simplicity reasons, routing alerts that come from managed service monitoring stacks will be handled by a single Alertmanager deployed in the MonitoringOperator namespace.

-We can take advantage of the recently added <code>[AlertmanagerConfig](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#alertmanagerconfig)</code> and allow MTO/MTSRE to create their own routing configuration in a centrally deployed Alertmanager instance.

-Finally, the MTSRE team could centrally configure receivers in one place for all managed services and service owners would simply use those receivers in their routing rules.

-#### Notable Alerting Routing Alternative

 During the Monitoring Enablement Working Group meetings, we received feedback from both Platform SRE and Managed Tenant SRE that Alertmanager, in general, has a low footprint, and the Prometheus Operator does a good job of upgrading it and keeping it running.
 Moreover, Platform SRE expressed concerns that a shared Alertmanager configuration could lead to conflicts or misconfiguration that can impact alerting for every managed tenant running in the cluster.

-Yet, we don't have enough information to reject idea behind shared Alertmanager (AM), so we propose to postpone capability to deploy AM per managed service.
+Based on these discussions, we suggest that a dedicated Alertmanager instance is deployed with each `MonitoringStack` CR in the same namespace as the CR itself.
+We can also take advantage of the recently added <code>[AlertmanagerConfig](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#alertmanagerconfig)</code> and allow MTO/MTSRE to create their own routing configuration in a centrally deployed Alertmanager instance.

 ### Creating Dashboards